appium/appium-xcuitest-driver/docs/preparation/prov-profile-full-manual.md

   will accept.
 You can also do this in the _Build Settings_ tab:

     ![Xcode bundle id](./assets/images/xcode-bundle-id.png)

+!!! note

+    Versions of Xcode older than 11 have a different naming convention.
+This feature may not work for a package which is built by Xcode versions below 12.

 * If your bundle identifier is accepted, you should see that Xcode has created a provisioning profile and all is well: